plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

 It you are unlucky you have to fix Doctests.
 These should be changed so that Python 3 is the default. (e.g. text is represented as ``'foo'`` and not ``u'foo'`` and bytes are represented as ``b'bar'`` and not as ``'bar'``).
 Search for examples of ``Py23DocChecker`` in Plone's packages to find a pattern which allows updated doctests to pass in Python 2.

+Test your code against buildout.coredev on Jenkins (https://jenkins.plone.org/view/Add-ons/).
+There are jobs set up for 4.3, 5.1 and 5.2 with Python 2.
+And there are two jobs that run tests for 5.2 with Python 3.6 and Python 3.7.
+Log into the jenkins website (top right) and click on the job you want to run.
+Choose the link 'Build with parameters' in the left menu on the left hand side.
+Fill the fields ADDON_URL and ADDON_BRANCH with your repo url and the branch name (python3 if you followed this instructions).
+Start the build with the 'Build' button.

 7 Update Add On Information